 4. In this case, the key-person provision allows limited partners to suspend investment/divestment activities until a replacement is found.
-The limited partners may even terminate the fund if they decide to do so if allowed by the terms of the limited partnership agreement.
+The limited partners may even terminate the fund if they decide to do so and if this is allowed by the terms of the limited partnership agreement.